 Malnutrition, congenital heart disease, neuromuscular disease, chronic illnesses, malignancy, alcoholism, and advanced age can cause hair to change colour, be weakened, or lost.

 Genetics and health are factors in hair wellbeing.
 Proper nutrition is important.
 The living part of hair is under the scalp skin where its root is housed within its follicle.
 It derives its nutrients from blood.
 Health concerns e.g. stress, trauma, medications, medical conditions, heavy metals, smoking etc. can affect the hair.

-Hair is the fastest growing natural tissue in the human body: the average rate of growth is 1 cm per month.
-Optimal growth occurs from age 15 - 30 and reduces from age 40 - 50.
+Hair is the fastest growing natural tissue in the human body: the average rate of growth is 0.5cm – 1.7cm per month depending on ethnicity.
+Optimal growth occurs from age 15 – 30 and reduces from age 40 – 50. although men find beard hair grows faster beyond the age of 50 years.
 Hair products (shampoos or vitamin supplements) have not been shown to noticeably change this rate.
 The cycles of growth of each follicle consist of creation followed by self destruction.
-During each new cycle the follicle is built anew from raw materials.
+During each new cycle the follicle is partially recreated.

-The speed of hair growth varies based upon genetics, gender, age, hormones.
+The speed of hair growth is based upon genetics, gender, age, hormones.
 It may be reduced by nutrient deficiency (i.e., anorexia, anemia, zinc deficiency) and hormonal fluctuations (i.e., menopause, polycystic ovaries, thyroid disease).

 It is important to mention that many of the metabolic requirements of follicle cells (minerals and vitamins) must be satisfied for optimal hair growth (not always derived from fast foods and punishing work schedules).